ejeschke/ginga/doc/dev_manual/viewer.rst

         app.exec_()

     if __name__ == '__main__':
         main(None, sys.argv[1:])

-Looking at the constructor for this particular viewer, you can see where we create a ``ImageViewCanvas`` object.
+Looking at the constructor for this particular viewer, you can see where we create a ``CanvasView`` object.
 On this object we enable automatic cut levels (using the 'zscale' algorithm), configure it to auto zoom the image to fit the window and set a callback function for files dropped on the window.
 We extract the user-interface bindings with